Traves-Theberge/Frontend-Agent-Narative-Framework/docs/tech-specs/accessibility-spec.md

 # Accessibility Technical Specification

 ## Index Header
-This index provides quick navigation reference points for LLM readers to locate specific information in this document.
+This index provides quick navigation reference points for Agents to locate specific information in this document.

 ### Document Structure
 - Overview: Line ~30